mia-mz/QuickSave/README.md

 **Pick up exactly where you left off.**

-You are deep in a problem.
-A meeting pops up, a message pulls you away, the laptop closes for the night.
-When you come back, the windows are gone and the thread of thought is gone with them.
-You spend the next twenty minutes rebuilding a mental state you had perfectly a moment ago.

 Quicksave gives your work a save point.
 Press it before you step away and it freezes everything that matters.
 Come back later, load the save point, and your workspace rebuilds itself in seconds.

 ## The cost this removes